spiketools/spiketools/README.rst

 Scope
 -----

-``spiketools`` is currently organized around analyses of single cell activity.
+``spiketools`` is currently focused on analyses of single-neuron activity.

 The current scope does not include population measures, though this may be extended in the future.